 Since 2011, Smog City has grown into one of the most popular and important L.A. breweries.
 They primarily brew classic American styles like IPA, stouts, and porters.
 Focusing on quality rather than the latest craft beer trends, Smog City has built a reputation for beautifully crafted beers.

 For the best classic West Coast IPA in Los Angeles, look no further than El Segundo.
 They’ve been specializing in hoppy and clean West Coast flavors since 2011.
-Along with Smog City, El Segundo are seen as important leaders of the modern L.A. craft beer movement.
+Along with Smog City, El Segundo is seen as an important leader of the modern L.A. craft beer movement.

-Another brewery who started with a Belgian focus and since expanded their range, Brouwerij West has grown into one of L.A.’s most popular breweries.
+Another brewery that started with a Belgian focus and since expanded its range, Brouwerij West has grown into one of L.A.’s most popular breweries.
 Every style they touch is brewed to perfection, with respect for tradition but an eye for the contemporary.

-Carving out their own style in Downtown L.A., Mumford Brewing have amassed a loyal following with their dedication to the craft.
+Carving out its own style in Downtown L.A., Mumford Brewing has amassed a loyal following with its dedication to the craft.
 Brothers Todd and Peter Mumford started their small family brewery and taproom in 2015.

 Over the years, Mumford has brewed the beers they want to make, never compromising on quality.
 Keeping their rotating production quite small, the cozy Downtown taproom always has something new to try.
 Recently, a focus on perfecting the NEIPA seems to have inspired them.
 Check out their Box Logo series for lusciously creamy, juicy, and resinous hazy IPAs.